-Sustainable Development Goals (SDGs) that we have prioritized (please refer to diagram).
+Sustainable Development Goals (SDGs) that we

 We again would like to reaffirm the commitment upheld by Grupo SURA, its Subsidiaries and Companies operating throughout the region as signatories of the United Nations Global Compact and in complying with other standards and indices, thus allowing us to adopt best practices and continue creating well-being and sustainable development for people, organizations and society alike.
 This report also serves as a means for reporting on the progress made as signatories of the Global Compact.